jwstanly/antenna-project/README.md

 # antenna-project
-Java code for aiming Yagi antenna from latitude, longitude, and elevation.
+Java code for aiming antenna at aircraft from latitude, longitude, and elevation.

 The terminal based program searches for aircraft in a given latitude/longitude domain.
 It returns all found aircraft in the region, outputting various data points.
 To run the application, open the  ```OpenSkyTest.java``` and enter your OpenSky API credentials (more info below).
 Then compile the ```OpenSkyTest.java``` file with the classpath ```-cp``` flag in order to compile with the ```opensky.jar``` API dependency.
 When the application starts, clients will be prompted with the following inputs...